All Creatures Great and Small (1978 TV series): Recurring characters

 Margaretta Scott appears as the rich dog-owner Mrs Pumphrey.
 One of her staff, irked at having to look after his employer's pampered Pekingese, Tricki Woo, is William Hodgekin (Teddy Turner).
 He longs for it to "have its chips" and succumb to illness, which is why he grumbles whenever the vets pay a visit.

 In series 4, new vet Calum Buchanan (John McGlynn), based on Herriot's real-life assistant Brian Nettleton, is introduced.
 He and Tristan know each other from veterinary school in Edinburgh.
 He marries fellow Scot Deirdre McEwan (Andrea Gibb) early in series 6, and the pair emigrate to Nova Scotia.

 The Herriot children, Jimmy and Rosie, are played by several actors in their various stints.
 Jimmy is portrayed by Harry Brayne in the 1983 special.
 Oliver Wilson takes over the role from the 1985 special until the end of series 5.
 Paul Lyon plays him in the final series.
 Rosie, meanwhile, is played by Rebecca Smith from the 1985 special until the end of series 5.
 Alison Lewis takes over for the final series.

 James's early rival for Helen's affections, the well-off Richard Edmundson, was played by Norman Mann.

-Several farmers make recurring appearances throughout the series.
-Mr Biggins (John Sharp) is a notorious payment-dodger who regularly attempts to procure free service out of the practice, as well as decrying the cost of the vets' visits.
-In one episode he calls Herriot out to question a bill charge from 18 months earlier.
-On another occasion, in exchange for Herriot's assistance with a puncture on his car, Biggins agrees to settle his account.
-Little does Herriot know that Biggins post-dated the cheque.
-Biggins' first name is revealed to be Ezra in the series 7 episode "If Music Be the Food of Love".
-"John Sharp was just like you see him," recalled Peter Davison.
-"He was a wonderful raconteur and would tell you these long stories."
-Christopher Timothy added: "I found myself getting quite moved when I watched an episode recently, not because of what we were doing, but because all those lovely people are no longer with us.
-John Sharp was a lovely, lovely man."

-Bill Hartley (Peter Martin, who also plays Arthur Handshaw in series 1 and 2), meanwhile, is a relatively good-natured client, compared to the perpetually disgruntled Ted Grimsdale (Bryan Pringle).
-"Peter Martin was fantastic," remembered Peter Davison.
-"He was mainly known then for the Jewson commercials.
-He was just very funny.
-He played two parts for us over the years."

-Knackerman Jeff Mallock (Frank Birch from series 1 to 3 and Fred Feast from series 4 to 7) is regularly waiting in the wings to take ailing livestock to his knacker's yard.
-Whatever the vets' diagnosis, Mallock always thinks the real reason is "stagnation o' t'lung".